 Customers are more likely to talk about your brand positively if you write in a positive tone.
 It’s true.
 A study from the Journal of Research and Marketing found that positive word of mouth (PWOM … because who doesn’t like acronyms?) is much more effective than negative word of mouth (NWOM) in terms of brand purchase probability.

-Writing in a positive tone means expressing ideas with an upbeat or optimistic tone.
-While there’s no need to go full Disneyland on your customers, be aware that positivity is part of professionalism.
+Writing in a positive tone means expressing ideas in an upbeat or optimistic way.
+While there’s no need to go full Disneyland princess on your customers, be aware that positivity is part of professionalism.
 This is easy to forget as copywriting is generally conversational in terms of style.
+But just because you are conversational and professional doesn’t mean positivity has to dwindle away.

-Here’s a quick writing lesson: style is the way something is written and includes diction (word choice) and tone (attitude).
-It’s perfectly fine to have a conversational diction as long as you write with positive word choices and tone.
+Style is the way something is written and includes diction (word choice) and tone (attitude).
+It’s perfectly fine to have a conversational diction as long as you write with positive word choices and stick to an uplifting tone.

-Positive: The Mayor announced good things were coming to the town.
+The Mayor announced good things were coming to the town.

-Negative: The Mayor claimed good things were coming for the town.
+The Mayor claimed good things were coming for the town.

 2. Be Direct.

 Let’s say you have a problem and you look to good ole’ Google for an answer.
 You find a promising article on the very first page of search results, but it’s littered with jargon.
 You would probably feel distanced from the article, which could make your problem feel much bigger and more difficult to solve.
 You become frustrated and leave the website all together.

 As a brand you want customers to come to you for answers, so you have to communicate with them directly and authentically.
 All copywriting within your brand should be accessible and solution-oriented, as well as direct.
 Be kind to your customers.
 If you’re there to provide them with a product, service, or answer then make it easy for them to get what they’re looking for.

 Here’s are some rules for being direct with your copywriting: